FREE SHIPPING on orders over $75 International: over $250

 Comparing The Price

-One gram of organic matcha is 36 cents, while one gram of Asamushi Sencha is 25 cents.
-When comparing this way, sencha is cheaper.
+When comparing on a cent-to-cent basis, Sencha is cheaper.
 However, the preparation method is often overlooked when comparing the two types of green tea.

-For one serving of sencha, we use 6 grams of tea leaves, while we use only 1 gram for a serving of matcha.
+For one serving of sencha, we use a few grams of tea leaves, while for a serving of matcha, we use only 1-2 grams.
 For most, having one serving of matcha per day is enough.
 Read more.